marcocipriani01/ThunderFocus/README.md

 ### Focuser

-OpenFocuser is fully compatible with MoonLite softwares, so please refer to the official user guides for MoonLite focusers, or to the documentations for INDI, KStars, ASCOM or whatever software you use for astrophotography.
+OpenFocuser is fully compatible with MoonLite softwares, so please refer to the official user guides for MoonLite focusers, or to the documentations for INDI (indi_moonlite_focus), KStars, ASCOM or whatever software you use for astrophotography.
+Recommended stad-alone software for Windows: [MoonLite Single Focuser V1.4](https://focuser.com/downloads.php)

 ### OpenFocuser-Manager